Changes to the W-4 You Should Know

 Remember, Central Casting is your employer and for most projects are responsible for processing your paycheck.
 You’ll know you’re paid by us if your voucher says Central Casting and/or Entertainment Partners.
 Occasionally, you will be cast by Central Casting, but will be paid by another payroll company.
 In these cases, you will need to direct any payroll related questions to that company.

 The new W-4 form, specifically the Employee’s Withholding Certificate, contains differences from previous versions.
 According to the IRS, the updated W-4 reflects changes from the Tax Cuts and Jobs Act that went into effect in 2018.

 If you have not registered with Central Casting yet, you will complete a W-4 when you come in for your reserved Talent Onboarding session.
 If you have already registered, you do not need to fill out the new W-4, but have the option to.
 If you do choose to complete the new version of the form, you will also be required to fill out a state tax form.

 In the past, Background Actors were able to make changes to their W-4 on their vouchers when they worked on set.
 With the introduction of this new form, that is no longer an option.
 If you would like to make changes to your W-4, you can attend an Updates session in your local office.
-Be sure to check your location’s Talent page, as some of our offices require reservations for Re-Registration and Updates.
+Be sure to check your location’s Talent page, as some of our offices require reservations for Updates.

 You can find more information on the 2020 W-4 in the Frequently Asked Questions on the IRS website.

 The beginning of the year is a great time to make sure your profile is up to date.
 If you moved, have a new phone number, or changed your look come to an Updates session to update that information and take a new picture.